 Nijmegen breakage syndrome (NBS) ataxia telangiectasia variant V1 (OMIM: 251260) is caused by homozygous or compound heterozygous mutations in the NBS1 gene on chromosome 8q21.
 More than 90% of patients are homozygous for a five base pair deletion (657del5), which leads to a frameshift and truncation of the NBS1 protein95-98.
-There are no reliable estimates of worldwide prevalence, but it is likely to approximate to 1 in 100,000 live births (most common in the Slavic populations of Eastern Europe).
+There are no reliable estimates of worldwide prevalence, but it is likely to approximate to 1 in 100,000 live births (most common in the Slavic populations of Eastern Europe)99.
 Clinical features of this syndrome include microcephaly, growth retardation, immunodeficiency, predisposition to cancer (mainly non-Hodgkin lymphoma), and radiosensitivity; neither ataxia nor telangiectasia are present.
-Compound heterozygous mutations in the RAD50 gene (on chromosome 5q31.1) that give rise to low levels of RAD50 cause Nijmegen breakage syndrome-like disorder (NBSLD; OMIM 613078).
-Clinical features of NBSLD include microcephaly, growth retardation, chromosome instability, radioresistant DNA synthesis, radiation hypersensitivity and slight, non-progressive ataxia; there are no signs of telangiectasia or immunodeficiency and no evidence of cancer predisposition.
+Compound heterozygous mutations in the RAD50 gene (on chromosome 5q31.1) that give rise to low levels of RAD50 cause Nijmegen breakage syndrome-like disorder (NBSLD; OMIM 613078)100.
+Clinical features of hypersensitivity and slight, non-progressive ataxia; there are no signs of telangiectasia or immunodeficiency and no evidence of cancer predisposition^{100,101}.